garagehive/garagehive.github.io/docs/garagehive-trial-adding-items-and-labour-to-a-jobsheet.md

 > Avoid left-clicking to ensure you don’t open two jobsheets at the same time.

 ### Adding items and labour in the jobsheet manually
 There are several ways to add items and labour lines to a jobsheet.
-One way is to do it manually.
-To do this, select the first line cell on the **Type column**, select item or labour on the drop-down menu, and press the tab button to move to the next cell.
-In the next cell, select the specific code or **No.**, used to identify the item or labour.
-You can use a placeholder item **No.** such as **MISC** in the **No.** column for the items that don't exist in the system.
-Next, add the **Quantity** and **Unit Price** (selling price) on the respective columns.
-The unit price can be updated manually or by use of the margin calculator (see below).
+One way is to do it manually:
+1. Select the first line cell on the **Type column** and add item or labour on the drop-down menu.
+2. Press the tab button to move to the next cell.
+3. In the next cell, select the specific code or **No.**, used to identify the item or labour.
+You can use a placeholder item number such as **MISC** in the **No.** column for the items that don't exist in the system.
+4. Next, add the **Quantity** and **Unit Price** (selling price) on the respective columns.
+The unit price can be updated manually or by use of the margin calculator.

 ![](media/garagehive-trial-adding-items-and-labour-to-a-jobsheet2.gif)